zetzit/zz/README.md

 ```

 Every branch of an #if / #else must contain a completed statement,
-and can only appear where a statment would be valid,
+and can only appear where a statement would be valid,
 so this is not possible:

 ```C